Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/README.md

 ### Configurable parameters

-* *enableUpsert* : A flag to enable upsert of the documents, default value is false.
+* *enableUpsert* : A flag to enable upsert of the documents if document with given id already exists - default value is false.
-* *disableAutomaticIdGeneration* : A flag to disable automatic generation of ids if absent in the docuement.
+* *disableAutomaticIdGeneration* : A flag to disable automatic generation of id if absent in the document - default value is true.
 * *maxConcurrencyPerPartitionKeyRange* : The maximum degree of concurrency per partition key range, setting to null will cause library to use default value of 20.
 * *maxInMemorySortingBatchSize* : The maximum number of documents pulled from the document enumerator passed to the API call in each stage for in-memory pre-processing sorting phase prior to bulk importing, setting to null will cause library to use default value of min(documents.count, 1000000).
 * *cancellationToken* : The cancellation token to gracefully exit bulk import.